AUDIT COMMITTEE (2023)

 - Coordinate the planning and execution of the accountant’s or auditor’s work with the treasurers, bookkeepers, and other fiscal officers whose accounts, controls, or procedures are being examined.

 - Receive and review a draft of the professional’s findings and recommendations.

 - Advise the General Services Coordinating Committee on the timing and method of reporting to the Yearly Meeting.
 (It is anticipated that custom will be followed in reporting an auditor’s findings or opinions to the full governing body—in our case the membership—and that the widest practical exposure among those affected will be given to the auditor’s recommendations to management.)

 - Advise the General Services Coordinating Committee on the release of payment for professional services under the terms of the engagement.

 - Evaluate the performance of those engaged for professional accounting or auditing services and advise on their suitability for future retention.

 - Help interpret professional findings and recommendations to the treasurers, bookkeepers, other fiscal officers, and others whose work may be affected by those recommendations.

 The General Services Coordinating Committee retains its authority to contract and compensate professional services as recommended by the committee or, at its own discretion, to request or act on another recommendation.
 It also retains its responsibility for the ongoing oversight of financial policies, plans, operations, controls, and systems within the Yearly Meeting organization and for overseeing the adoption and implementation of any recommendations arising out of a financial review or audit.
-Financial initiatives, changes, or procedural matters involving the Yearly Meeting Trust Funds will require prior approval of the Yearly Meeting Trustees before action by the General Services Coordinating Committee.
+Financial initiatives, changes, or procedural matters involving the Yearly Meeting invested funds will require prior approval of the Yearly Meeting Trustees before action by the General Services Coordinating Committee.